Successful change needs good communication

 Change communicators therefore look deep into the ‘engine room’ of an organisation.
 They ‘take the pulse’ and pick up on the grapevine to find ways and means – such as more dialogue, networking and participation – to create a connection between employees and the change and make them an active part of the transformation: as strategic ambassadors, protagonists in storytelling or as providers of feedback.
 The development and implementation of communication measures also take place in close consultation with the change team or a sounding board comprising selected employees – because anyone who strikes the wrong note, glosses over changes or provides insufficient information on project progress has already lost.

-Change requires trust and networking
+Change requires trust and collaboration

 For change communicators to fulfil their role, they must not only be close to the employees but also be able to address uncomfortable feedback from the workforce directly.
 Otherwise, the project quickly runs the risk of losing its credibility.
 To do this, they need, on the one hand, a close line of communication with change project management and senior management.
-They also need reliable and trusting connections to the other key drivers of change: corporate communications, organisational development, the HR department and the works council.
+They also need reliable and trusting links to the other key drivers of change: corporate communications, organisational development, the HR department and the works council.

 Your contact person